ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 *   **Dynamic Page Load Waiting:** Randomly waits for different page load states (`domcontentloaded`, `load`, `networkidle`) to further mimic varied human browsing patterns.

 **Limitations:** While these strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
 Consistent and reliable scraping of such sites may eventually require more advanced techniques (e.g., proxies, CAPTCHA solving services) which typically involve external paid services.
+*   **Availability Detection Challenges:** Despite ongoing efforts to refine price and stock detection (e.g., adding specific CSS selectors for sites like Amazon and Vivo), reliably identifying item availability remains a significant challenge on highly dynamic and anti-bot protected websites.
+Further research into more robust detection methods is required.

 ## 4. Configuration